I will continue to add products to this page as I have time, so please check back if I haven't yet covered a product you're interested in!

 Regular Pigment: These are generally slow-drying inks suitable for heat embossing.
 Because they dry slowly (or in the case of metallics, never!), they will smear easily.
 BUT they are your go-to ink for heat embossing because they are sticky and will hold the embossing powder while you melt it.
 My brands of choice are ColorBox Pigment Ink and StampinUp Craft Ink.
 These inks are thick and dry (eventually) opaque.
 Keep in mind that they simply won't dry on coated papers like vellum or designer paper.
 You can heat set them, but I never had much patience for that, which is why I was so glad when fast-drying pigment inks came out.

 Fast-Drying Pigment Ink: Some formulas of pigment ink are designed to dry quickly, which means they aren't suitable for heat embossing, but the colors are richer than dye inks, and they give nice opaque color.
-My favorites in this category are Brilliance and VersaColor.
+My favorites in this category are Brilliance, VersaColor, and Memento Luxe.
 I highly recommend buying reinkers with the large Brilliance pads as they dry out quicker than the small dew-drop pads.
 I've only ever bought the little cubes of VersaColor, and they seem to last a good long while.
 The Memento Luxe pads are new, but they are beautiful and stamp so well that I'll be buying lots more of them.

 Water-resistant and Water-proof Dye Inks: I bought Ancient Page inks for my first inks, and then tried to watercolor with them.
 Doesn't work real well because they are waterproof, meaning that they dry quickly and once dry, they are not going anywhere no matter how much water you put on them.
 The colors are nice, though, and they are archival, so they are a great choice for scrapbooking.
 I also LOVE Memento inks, although the new colors have some issues with blotchiness.
-Memories inks (aka Hero Arts) and Adirondack are also lovely.
+Hero Arts/Memories inks and Adirondack are also lovely.
 All of these dry translucent rather than opaque, so they give a very different look to your stamping than pigment inks.
 You generally won't get the crisp, clean image of pigment inks with water-resistant inks, and it can be frustrating to use on particularly detailed stamps as the detail can get lost in the runny-ness of the dye ink.

 Standard Dye Inks: If you want to watercolor with dye ink, you can't beat StampinUp's classic ink.
 It's the BOMB for that.
 Just don't put some wet medium like Stickles over it.
 The ink will run unattractively and ruin your project.